FR-translation-for-Stardew-Valley-Mods/predictivemods/ScryingOrb/README.md

 This mod can be translated into any language supported by Stardew Valley.
 No translations are currently available, however.

 Your contribution would be welcome.
 Please see the [details on the wiki](https://stardewvalleywiki.com/Modding:Translations) for help.
 You can send me your work in an issue [on GitLab](https://gitlab.com/kdau/predictivemods/-/issues), on Nexus<!-- TODO: ScryingOrb Nexus issues link --> or by DM on Discord.

-For this mod, there are translatable strings in two files:

-* `i18n/default.json`
-* `[JA]ScryingOrb/BigCraftables/ScryingOrb/big-craftable.json`

 ## Acknowledgments